Skip to main content

 Selling online can be an excellent way of reaching new customers and boosting your sales.
 But setting up your own ecommerce website can be expensive and you may not be sure at the beginning whether the value of the sales you'll make online will justify the set-up costs.

-As an alternative, trading on eBay or Amazon lets you get a feel for selling online but with much lower start up costs.
+As an alternative, trading on eBay or Amazon lets you get a feel for selling online but with much lower start-up costs.
 And you may decide to keep on selling through eBay and Amazon even when you have your own online shop.

 Getting started